 A blank look and extended silence is all I got when I told Mum I was going to run a Half Marathon.
 The Solar Eclipse Half Marathon no less.
-She didn't get it.
-And quite probably thought it was just one more half-baked idea from a middle child who's major success to date was an ability to totally avoid commitment.
-I was a serial under-achiever whose flighty tendencies suited a career gypsy always on the move.
+She didn’t get it.
+And quite probably thought it was just one more half-baked idea from a middle child who’s major success to date was an ability to totally avoid commitment.
+A serial under-achiever whose flighty tendencies suited a career gypsy always on the move.
 And who could blame her?
-Two years ago I couldn't jog to the end of the street.
+Two years ago I couldn’t jog to the end of the street.
 21km apparently is quite a bit further.

 I hope I’m ready.